 - Cost of attendance: Naturally, you first have to consider the cost of attendance.
 Will it cost you more than $20,500 per year to attend?
 If so, you can still get federal unsubsidized loans, but you’ll need other funding sources to bridge the gap.
 Find out from your school if you’re eligible to get a higher amount in federal loans before moving forward.

-- PSLF: In some cases, a lower interest rate might not matter as much if you’re working toward Public Service Loan Forgiveness (PSLF) or a state-level healthcare professions loan forgiveness program.
-46% of grads plan to enter some type of loan forgiveness or repayment program, and most private loans aren’t eligible.
-Direct Unsubsidized and Grad PLUS loans, though, are eligible for PSLF.
+- PSLF: In some cases, a lower interest rate might not matter as much if you’re working toward public service loan forgiveness (PSLF) or a state-level health care professions loan forgiveness program.
+Forty-five percent of grads plan to enter some type of loan forgiveness or repayment program, and most private loans aren’t eligible.
+Direct unsubsidized and grad PLUS loans, though, are eligible for PSLF.
 If you’re going to try for PSLF, avoid private medical school loans.

 - Deferred repayment options: All of the federal loans have deferred repayment, allowing you to get through medical school without making payments.
 While some private lenders offer deferred repayment, it’s important to double-check the loan terms if you don’t want to start repaying your loans while in school.